Pipetto-crypto/Chroot-Installer/README.md

 Some of the sepcific commands you can execute inside the chroot can be found in the "Useful proot commands" section of the project in the links.

-For now supported distributions are Debian, Ubuntu, Arch and Manjaro but Debian doesn't have hardware acceleration and Manjaro and Arch have some minor issues.
+For now supported distributions are Debian, Ubuntu, Arch and Manjaro but Debian doesn't have hardware acceleration apart from Turnip/DXVK and Manjaro and Arch may have some minor random issues when installing

 # Credits and Links